 What's it all about?

-The Augusta Handmade Fair is a semi-annual fundraiser held by Redemption Church to benefit Sojourn Church in Kampala, Uganda.
+The Augusta Handmade Fair is a semi-annual fundraiser held by Redemption Church to benefit their Mission Fund which helps support ministries such as Sojourn Church in Kampala, Uganda, Envision Atlanta, and more.
 The event is focused on showcasing local creatives.
 The juried event showcases an array of mediums that include, art, soaps, jewelry, pottery, clothing, paper goods, accessories, knits, photography, home decor, and so much more!
 Aside from the exciting shopping, we offer a fun and relaxed vibe, giveaways, local treats, and an all around good time.